About GAIN

 Our vision is that every nurse and midwife will have the skills to support women giving birth.

-• Longitudinal bedside mentorship by expert nurse-midwives.
+• Hands-on longitudinal bedside mentorship by expert nurse-midwives.

 • A UCSF support team to (1) analyze data on nurse-midwife clinical practices and mentorship activities and (2) track maternal and infant complications and deaths to observe project impact.